Writers, Lovers, Soldiers, Spies: A History of the Authors’ Club of London, 1891–2016

 Editions Place des Victoires/Frechmann, 2014

-Beyond sight of the coast, there are no landmarks – only the stars.
-To chart the oceans, it was first necessary to map the heavens.
-Drawing on the rich collections of the Royal Geographical Society, this illustrated history traces the development of astronomy and celestial navigation over the centuries, from the seafarers of the ancient world to today’s GPS systems.
+Beyond sight of the coast, there are no landmarks – only the stars above.
+In order to chart the oceans, it was first necessary to map the heavens.
+Drawing on the rich map collections of the Royal Geographical Society in London, this illustrated cartographic history traces the intertwined development of astronomy and celestial navigation over the centuries, from the seafarers of the ancient world to today’s GPS systems.

 Eternal, imperial, industrial, provincial… Since its emergence 10,000 years ago the city has had many faces, and today houses half of humanity.
 Illustrated with 200 of the most significant and beautiful maps in the RGS, this book chronicles a crescendo of expansion and a growing understanding of the urban environment, from Jerusalem to Jakarta, Istanbul to New York.

 ‘Beautiful, glorious… extraordinary and very, very collectible’ – Annie Quigley, Bibliophilebooks.com